datacoves/docs/docs/how-tos/airflow/request-resources-on-workers.md

 # How to request more memory or cpu resources on a particular DAG task

 Sometimes you need to run tasks that require more memory or compute power.
-Airflow task's definition that use a kubernetes execution environment allow for that.
+Airflow task's definition that use a kubernetes execution environment allow for this type of configuration.

 Similarly to how you [overrode a worker's running environment](/how-tos/airflow/customize-worker-environment.md), you need to specify the `resources` argument on the container spec.